jamiejackson/docker-demos/docker-compose-basics/README.md

 docker run --rm -d -v $(pwd)/host-volume:/tmp/shared --name=non-compose-example ubuntu tail -f /dev/null
 ```

 * `docker run` - Run a command in a container.
-(Many containers have default commands that can be overridden)
+(Many images have default commands, and these can be overridden)
 * `--rm` - Remove the container when it's stopped.
 (The default is to keep it around, in a stopped state, so it would need to be cleaned up afterwards.)
 * `-d` - Run in "detached" mode.
 Otherwise, the stdout of the command streams to the console.
 * `-v $(pwd)/host-volume:/tmp/shared` - Share the hosts's `./host-volume` directory with the container, as `/tmp/shared` in the container.
 These example paths are arbitrary.